 - “Toward a Balanced Public Lands Policy: A Case Statement for the H.B.
 148: Utah’s Transfer of Public Lands Act” explains the necessity of change in public lands policy and rationalizes the suggested mechanism for transferring public lands into State ownership.

-In 2013 Utah Legislature passed H.B.
+In 2013, Utah Legislature passed H.B.
 142, giving PLPCO the responsibility of directing and overseeing a study and economic analysis of the transfer of public lands contemplated by H.B.
-148.
+148. PLPCO put together a team of economists from the University of Utah, Utah State University, and Weber State University to conduct the analysis.
+The team worked on the study for over 18 months preparing a final report “An Analysis of a Transfer of Federal Lands to the State of Utah”.